majidorc/parse-email/README.md

 - **Timezone-Aware:** All date logic uses Asia/Bangkok timezone for accuracy.
 - **API Endpoints:** RESTful endpoints for bookings, toggles, and notifications.
 - **Daily Scheduler:** Endpoint for scheduled notification jobs (e.g., via Vercel cron or external scheduler).
+- **Accounting table:**
+  - Toggle between Bookings and Accounting views
+  - Shows only relevant columns (booking number, date, customer, program, hotel, paid)
+  - **Summary cards** for Last Month and This Month: total bookings and total paid
+  - **Inline edit**: Click the Paid cell to add or update the value, saved instantly
+  - Click summary cards to filter table by month
+  - Search, sort, and pagination supported

 ---